quorten/dlgedit/README.md

 The program has support for parsing and rendering all controls that are specified with a special statement within the dialog template.
-These controls are AUTO3STATE, STATE3, AUTOCHECKBOX, CHECKBOX, AUTORADIOBUTTON, RADIOBUTTON, EDITTEXT, LISTBOX, COMBOBOX, ICON, LTEXT, CTEXT, RTEXT, PUSHBOX, DEFPUSHBUTTON, PUSHBUTTON, GROUPBOX, and SCROLLBAR.
+These controls are `AUTO3STATE`, `STATE3`, `AUTOCHECKBOX`, `CHECKBOX`, `AUTORADIOBUTTON`, `RADIOBUTTON`, `EDITTEXT`, `LISTBOX`, `COMBOBOX`, `ICON`, `LTEXT`, `CTEXT`, `RTEXT`, `PUSHBOX`, `DEFPUSHBUTTON`, `PUSHBUTTON`, `GROUPBOX`, and `SCROLLBAR`.
 Note that each of these controls only has limited support for rendering in certain styles.
-Other controls specified with "CONTROL" are only drawn as a gray box with the class name inside the box.
+Other controls specified with `CONTROL` are only drawn as a gray box with the class name inside the box.
 If you need to preview more types of controls, you can modify the program's source code to add the necessary parsers and rendering functions to the program.
 The source code is fairly modular and small, so this should not be a difficult task.

 Additional Notes
 ================